 What We do

 The Alpha Theta chapter at the University of Iowa requires its active brothers to attend 1 professional event and 2 social events per semester.
-Brothers also participate in 6 mandatory field hours (per semester), which includes helping with cleaning and maintenance of the chapter house.
+Brothers are also required participate in 6 mandatory field hours (per semester), which includes helping with maintenance and cleaning of the chapter house.

 Participation in STEM Festivals around Iowa